-Gnoli is very happy to join the Stevens Puppets team.
+Gnoli is very happy to be part of the Stevens Puppets team.
 She has literally grown up around marionettes.
 She is an accomplished artist, actor, singer, dancer, puppeteer, gymnast, and many other things she chose to pursue.
 Gnoli has apprenticed under her parents, Dan and Zan Raynor, and has learned the crafts of puppetry and theatre from the ground up.

-Gnoli is a 6 time State Champion Gymnast, and currently teaches gymnastics to the next generation of talented students.
+Gnoli is a 6 time State Champion Gymnast, and has taught gymnastics to the next generation of talented students.
 She graduated from Saint Mary’s College at Notre Dame in 2017, with a double major in Theatre Performance and Studio Art with a concentration in Sculpture.
-She is currently a graduate student at the University of North Carolina School of the Arts specializing in Wig and Makeup Design.
+She is currently a graduate student working on her MFA at the University of North Carolina School of the Arts specializing in Wig and Makeup Design.
 She worked for Disney Cruise Lines with wigs, makeup, and prosthetics on board the Disney Fantasy for their mainstage productions and their Star Wars Day at Sea.

 Gnoli has toured many states with Stevens Puppets, including North Carolina, New York, Virginia, Indiana, Michigan, Ohio, and Alaska.
 Gnoli plans to keep the Stevens Puppets tradition thriving for future generations.

 Leilea Raynor began performing professionally with Stevens Puppets in Alaska in 2017 and has been seen performing with her father in California, Indiana, Michigan, Ohio, New York, and Florida, as well as in videos showcasing our marionettes.
-Her voice talents can be heard in “The Sleeping Beauty” and our upcoming production of “Goldilocks and the Three Bears”.
+Her voice talents can be heard in “The Sleeping Beauty” and the title character in, “Goldilocks and the Three Bears”.
 Leilea is a very accomplished digital artist/animator and writer.
 Her academic interests include history, marine biology, and zoology.